Is This Exposure Mode Hindering Your Progression? The Limitations of Auto ISO for Wildlife Photography

 Take this situation for example:

-1) A front-lit loon surrounded by bright golden reflections
+1) A front-lit loon surrounded by bright golden reflections.

-2) A slightly side-lit loon surrounded by extremely dark reflections
+2) A slightly side-lit loon surrounded by extremely dark reflections.

 Guess what I changed on my camera to render a proper exposure of the loon in these two very different scenes… absolutely nothing.
 This is because I was using full Manual Mode, and my settings were locked in to the proper exposure for the bird – bright enough to see detail in the darker plumage, but not so bright as to lose detail in the highlights.
 Because the bird’s surroundings were not influencing my camera’s exposure, nothing changed.

+Had I been using Manual Mode with Auto ISO, the camera would’ve registered that the bird’s surroundings became dramatically darker, and as a result, would’ve increased the ISO considerably to create a “proper” exposure.
+The result would’ve been an irreparably overexposed subject.
 To avoid this, one would need to alter the exposure compensation considerably to override the camera’s decision to increase the ISO.
 Now imagine having to monitor this every time the reflections in the water changed, or when the bird moved closer or farther away, or when you wanted to change your composition to include more or less of the bird… now do all of that from a moving boat!
 Auto ISO in this situation is a total nightmare with absolutely zero benefits.

 Alternatively, you could use full Manual Mode, set your initial exposure once, and enjoy perfectly consistent exposures, regardless of your subject’s surroundings changing.
 Of course, as the sun rises higher in the sky and becomes stronger throughout the morning shoot, one will occasionally need to shave off a bit of light from their exposure.
 In this situation, every 15 minutes or so I might subtract 1/3rd of a stop of light using any one of my exposure variables.
 Infinitely more straightforward and less demanding than any automatic mode!